em-foundation/BlueJoule/README.md

 ## Application

-Repetitve advertising remains a fundamental modality of any Bluetooth Low Energy application.&thinsp; Because of its inherent simplicity, programs illustrating the [BLE broadcaster role](https://novelbits.io/bluetooth-low-energy-advertisements-part-1/) often serve as the "Hello World" within this space.
+Repetitve advertising remains a fundamental capability of any Bluetooth Low Energy application.&thinsp; Because of its inherent simplicity, programs illustrating the [BLE broadcaster role](https://novelbits.io/bluetooth-low-energy-advertisements-part-1/) often serve as the "Hello World" within this space.

 Our benchmark will broadcast the same packet on the three standard BLE advertising channels.&thinsp; These transmissions occur back-to-back within a single _advertising event_; and these events will unfold at a 1&thinsp;s _advertising interval_.